viperproject/gobra-book/src/loops-binarysearch.md

 So we need to find assertions that describe which parts of the array we have already searched.
 The goal is that after the last iteration the invariants together with `low == high` should be able prove the postconditions.

-For this step it useful to think about how binary search works.
+For this step it is useful to think about how binary search works.
 The slice `arr[low:high]` denotes the part of the array we still have to search for and which is halved every iteration.
 In the prefix `arr[:low]` are no elements larger than `value` and in the suffix `arr[high:]` no elements smaller or equal than `value`.